What it is

 [table: command | what it does | when to use it]

-Safety: git versioning + never-delete rule [+ hooks if Claude Code]
+Safety: git versioning + never-delete rule [+ hooks if installed]

 Key files to know: